 Debbie Sutherland, LCSW has been working for thirty years with adults both in individual and couples therapy.
 She has experience treating depression, anxiety, trauma, grief, women’s issues, life transitions, relationship concerns, adult ADD, and substance use disorders.
 Debbie has a casual style, believes in the healing power of humor and creative modalities, including dream exploration, inner child work, journaling and art.
 She is trained in CBT, Motivational Enhancement, Client Centred Therapy, DBT strategies, Functional Family Therapy, Psychodynamic and Attachment Theory.
 Specializations in DBT and CBT.
 Does not see under 18 years of age.

-Jeremy Ratliff is a board-certified Family Nurse Practitioner who specializes in Psychiatry at Highland Springs Specialty Clinic.
+Jeremy Ratliff is a board-certified Family Nurse Practitioner who specializes in Psychiatry.
 He earned his Graduate degree at Brigham Young University and his undergraduate degree at Utah Valley University.
 He has 14 years of undergraduate hospital experience, 8 of which include time as a Registered Nurse in Cardio-Thoracic and Neurological Intensive Care units.
 He has graduate experience across the lifespan in the diagnosis and treatment of all ages with emphasis in community mental health including posttraumatic stress disorder, substance abuse disorders, mood disorders, attention deficit hyperactive disorder and anxiety disorders.
 He utilizes evidence based practice to improve patient outcomes and provide comprehensive care, while demonstrating professionalism, compassion, and understanding.